ChadsArcade/VMMenu/README.md

 [controls]

-This section will be populated by the in game settings enu, which allows you to set up a mouse or spinner and change/swap the axes, change the sample rate etc.
+This section will be populated by the in game settings menu, which allows you to set up a mouse or spinner and change/swap the axes, alter the sample rate etc.

 [keys]